jghauser/follow-md-links.nvim/README.md

 Local files are opened in neovim and web links are opened with the default browser.
 Web links need to start with `https://` or `http://` to be identified properly.

-The plugin uses [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to identify links.
-This is beta stage software and written by someone who's mostly just discovering how to write lua.

 This plugin is tested against the latest stable version of neovim.
 It might work with other versions, but this is not guaranteed.

 ## Installation